History of computing hardware: Magnetic memory

 Magnetic drum memories were developed for the US Navy during WW II with the work continuing at Engineering Research Associates (ERA) in 1946 and 1947.
 ERA, then a part of Univac included a drum memory in its 1103, announced in February 1953.
 The first mass-produced computer, the IBM 650, also announced in 1953 had about 8.5 kilobytes of drum memory.

-Magnetic core memory patented in 1949 with its first usage demonstrated for the Whirlwind computer in August 1953.
+Magnetic-core memory patented in 1949 with its first usage demonstrated for the Whirlwind computer in August 1953.
 Commercialization followed quickly.
 Magnetic core was used in peripherals of the IBM 702 delivered in July 1955, and later in the 702 itself.
 The IBM 704 (1955) and the Ferranti Mercury (1957) used magnetic-core memory.
 It went on to dominate the field into the 1970s, when it was replaced with semiconductor memory.
 Magnetic core peaked in volume about 1975 and declined in usage and market share thereafter.

 As late as 1980, PDP-11/45 machines using magnetic-core main memory and drums for swapping were still in use at many of the original UNIX sites.

 Early digital computer characteristics

 Transistor computers

 The bipolar transistor was invented in 1947.
 From 1955 onward transistors replaced vacuum tubes in computer designs, giving rise to the "second generation" of computers.
 Compared to vacuum tubes, transistors have many advantages: they are smaller, and require less power than vacuum tubes, so give off less heat.
 Silicon junction transistors were much more reliable than vacuum tubes and had longer service life.
 Transistorized computers could contain tens of thousands of binary logic circuits in a relatively compact space.
 Transistors greatly reduced computers' size, initial cost, and operating cost.
 Typically, second-generation computers were composed of large numbers of printed circuit boards such as the IBM Standard Modular System, each carrying one to four logic gates or flip-flops.

-At the University of Manchester, a team under the leadership of Tom Kilburn designed and built a machine using the newly developed transistors instead of valves.
+At the University of Manchester, a team under the leadership of Tom Kilburn designed and built a machine using the newly developed transistors instead of valves (vacuum tubes).
 Initially the only devices available were germanium point-contact transistors, less reliable than the valves they replaced but which consumed far less power.
 Their first transistorized computer, and the first in the world, was operational by 1953, and a second version was completed there in April 1955.
 The 1955 version used 200 transistors, 1,300 solid-state diodes, and had a power consumption of 150 watts.
 However, the machine did make use of valves to generate its 125 kHz clock waveforms and in the circuitry to read and write on its magnetic drum memory, so it was not the first completely transistorized computer.